Home » Recipes » Slow Cooker Recipes » Beef Recipes » Slow Cooker French Dip Sandwiches

 • 1/2 teaspoon pepper

-• 3 cups beef broth
+• 2 cups beef broth

-• 8 hoagie rolls (I prefer soft)
+• 8 hoagie rolls I prefer soft

 Instructions

-• Place in slow cooker or instant pot
+• Place roast in the slow cooker

-• Remove beef and shred or slice
+• Remove beef, then shred or slice thinly

-• Strain juice to serve for dipping
+• Strain juice to serve for dipping on the side

 Nutrition